 - Dijon Mustard.
 Brings a bit of spice and tang to the crab cake mixture.
 I most often use Maille or Edmond Fallot.

 - Fresh Lemon Juice.
 Brightens the rich flavors.

 - Old Bay Seasoning.
 A blend of 18 herbs and spices that’s classic to Maryland-style crab cakes.

 - Worcestershire Sauce.
 Adds a touch of umami.

 - Hot Sauce.
 For a little kick!
 I use just a couple of small dashes of Tabasco or Frank’s RedHot.
 Adjust the amount to your own heat preferences.

 - Flat-Leaf Parsley.

-- Panko Breadcrumbs or Finely-Crushed Saltine Crackers.
+- Finely-Crushed Saltine or Butter (Club) Crackers or Panko Breadcrumbs.
 For the best crab cakes, add just enough panko or cracker filler to shape and hold the crab cakes together.
 The crab is the star of the show here!

 - Oil Cooking Spray.
 To help the crab cakes brown and prevent sticking in the air fryer basket.
 I use olive or canola oil spray.

 How to Make Air Fried Crab Cakes